-Hundreds of thousands of older and disabled people are set to benefit from free round-the-clock bus travel during a month-trial this August.
+Hundreds of thousands of older and disabled passengers are set to benefit from free round-the-clock bus travel during a month trial this August.

-The trial will take place on buses from 1 to 31 August 2025 – and will not be available on trains or trams.
+The trial will take place on buses from Friday, August 1 but will not be available on trains or trams.

-Included in the GMS is a pledge to keep the cost of travel as low as possible, improving connections and making it easier for people to use the Bee Network to get around.
+The aim is to keep the cost of travel as low as possible, improving connections and making it easier for people to use the Bee Network to get around.

 If you travel with a TfGM-issued concessionary travel pass, from 1 August you’ll be able to use it on #BeeNetwork buses before 9.30am as part of a month-long trial.